Melrose High School (Massachusetts)

 Melrose High School (MHS) is a public high school serving children in grades 9-12.
 It is located at 360 Lynn Fells Parkway in Melrose, Massachusetts, United States, and is Melrose's only high school.
-Enrollment for the 2010-2011 school year is 987 students.
 The school is accredited by the New England Association of Schools & Colleges (NEASC) and is a member of the METCO program.

 History

 1868–1897: first high school

 Melrose High School began teaching children in the 1800s and has called several buildings home.
 The oldest known location is on West Emerson Street where the Melrose Public Library now stands.
 On March 30, 1868, Melrose appropriated $20,000 for the construction of the high school on a 30000 sqft lot located on the corner of West Emerson Street and Lake Avenue.
 An Additional $7,500 was added to the price tag of the school on January 19, 1869 and on July 15, 1869, the school was finished and dedicated.
 Almost thirty years later, on January 25, 1897, a fire destroyed the building.